Thabo2023/Cross-section-limit-Honours-Project/README.md

-# Cross-section-limit-Honours-Project
+# Cross-section limit -> Honours Project
-Shows the plot for the relic cross-section.
+Shows limits for the cross-sections against a set of Dark Matter masses and the relic cross-section.